 When a director is disqualified, one of the most common questions revolves around their financial interests and in particular shareholdings in their successor or other companies – particularly as regards family-owned companies.

 However, disqualification is not intended to restrict the holding of financial investments – particularly shareholdings.
-Director Disqualification only refers to the management of limited companies (or Limited Liability Partnerships) and the decision-making this entails.
+Director disqualification only refers to the management of limited companies (or Limited Liability Partnerships) and the decision-making this entails.

-A disqualified director may continue to hold such shares and indeed receive dividends as per the entitlement of any shareholder.
-It is only where s/he seeks to become involved in the company, whether it is on a daily basis or in terms of the company’s business direction, can they be at risk of acting whilst disqualified.
+- it is only where s/he seeks to become involved in the company, whether it is on a daily basis or in terms of the company’s business direction, can they be at risk of acting whilst disqualified.

 That aside, they remain (as with any other shareholder) capable of voting on shareholder resolutions including dividends, director’s loans, the appointment or removal of directors or any change to the company’s constitution (some of which are arguably company decisions).